 It’s easy to integrate into your site and you can easily organize your opt-in and offer forms for specific pages.

 Active Campaign is a great way to level up your email marketing while having a beginner-level CRM to organize your early sales pipeline.
 They also offer in-depth segmentation and personalization capabilities in your email campaigns.
+I currently use this solution for a few of my current clients.

 This highly-recommended sales platform provides the bells and whistles that are actually necessary, while not costing an arm and a leg.
 A huge strength is their ability to directly integrate with a ton of tools (some of which are likely already in your tech stack).